connormcole/kickstarter-analysis/README.md

-# kickstarter-analysis
+# An Analysis of Kickstarter Campaigns
-Analyzing kickstarter excel data to identify trends
+Analyzing kickstarter excel data to identify trends within parent categories and subcategories